avdg/screeps/README.md

 #### AI Object

-When including `_generated` it will expose the AI global.
+When `_generated` gets required in a javascript environment, it will expose an `AI` object in global scope.

-The AI object has `_settings` included, so there is no need to include these files.
+The AI object has `_settings` included as `AI.settings`, so there is no need to include this file.
-Simply use the AI object to access their functions.
 It also includes code from extensions accessible from `AI.extensions`.

 `_generated` is a generated file that only exists in the `build/deploy` folder when using `grunt deploy` or `grunt codegen`

-### Extensions
+### Extensions folder structure

 After using `require('_generated')` it will expose the extensions as `AI.extensions.<type>.<plugin>`.